Year Two Class Page

 PE

-Please note the change to our PE days this term; they are Thursday and Fridays.
+Please note the change to our PE days this term; they are Mondays and Fridays.
 The children will need to wear the Rosary PE kit to school on these days.
 Please click here to find out PE kit requirements.

 Forest School